The Criminal Process In California

 At the arraignment, the charges against you will be officially presented.
 In many cases, these official charges will be different than the ones you were originally arrested for.
 In fact, the prosecutor can choose not to file charges at all at the arraignment and wait up to a year to file them for a misdemeanor or three years for a felony.
 In the case of murder charges, charges can be brought up at any time as there are no statute of limitations in these situations.
 If you are in custody and the prosecutor chooses not to file charges, you must be released.

-You should always contact a skilled Vista defense attorney after you have been arrested, whether you are placed in custody or not.
+You should always contact a skilled lawyer after you have been arrested, whether you are placed in custody or not.
 Your criminal lawyer can argue with the district attorney before your arraignment to have your charges lowered or dropped.
 If you remain in custody, he can also negotiate for your bail to be reduced or for you to be released on your own recognizance.
 In most misdemeanor cases, except domestic violence, your lawyer can appear at the arraignment without you.
 In cases involving domestic violence or felony charges, you must appear in person.

 At the end of the procedure, a date will be set for your readiness conference and if you are facing felony charges, your preliminary hearing date will be scheduled as well.
 In some cases, the judge may consider changing your bail or releasing you, based on whether or not you are a “flight risk” or a public safety concern.